Raiffeisen Bank International: Raiffeisen and the Russian invasion of Ukraine

 On the 7th of April, according to a publication in the Russian media, the Russian branch of RBI stopped issuing new cards with the package “salary”.
 The official bank comment was that this decision was based on “the market analysis”.
 However, this could also be a result of the change in rhetoric and statement about reduction of services made earlier.

 The next day, the National Bank of Ukraine released a statement commenting on the RBI press release.
 The NBU pointed out that they see a positive shift in the rhetoric, however, they also acknowledge the lack of a specific plan that will further reduce RBI operations and presence in Russia and lead to the spin-off.
 On the other hand, the NBU pointed out the systematic contribution of RBI’s subsidiary in Ukraine - Raiffeisen Bank Aval JSC, to the country's financial stability during the raging war.

 According to Reuters, one of the senior Raiffeisen executives said that they are negotiating a selling deal for the Russian branch with two potential buyers.
 However, the spin-off itself could take up to seven months.

 Austria had wanted Raiffeisen Bank International removed from the Ukraine blacklist in return for signing off on the latest EU sanctions package against Russia.
 The bank was "suspended" from the list but Ukraine refused to remove it completely unless it hears more "positive news".

 Austrian officials say Raiffeisen has been treated unfairly when other banks, such as Italy's UniCredit, remains active in Russia but does not appear on the list of sponsors of war.

 On 7 March 2024, the US Treasury Department stated it was to meet Raiffeisen to warn they "risk being cut off from the U.S. financial system".

 In March 2025, the Organized Crime and Corruption Reporting Project and Der Standard reported Raiffeisen had sent about $10 billion worth of euros and US dollars, in cash, to Russia in the weeks leading to the 2022 invasion, including several shipments arriving after the invasion had begun.

+In December 2025, it was reported that the Austrian government proposed to unfreeze the assets of a sanctioned Russian company Rasperia, to help Raiffeisen offset their $2.1 billion write off.